 6. Muscle Function

-Mitochondrial function is critical to muscle function and exercise performance.
+Mitochondrial function is critical to muscle development and function and exercise performance.
 NAD supplements help maintain healthy mitochondria and generate consistent energy in your body.

 Exercise requires higher cellular NAD production than when you’re resting.
 Aging leads to a reduction in NAD biosynthesis.
 NAD supplementation may improve biosynthesis by increasing the bioavailability of NAD precursors.